4DGenome/parallel_sequencing_lives/README.md

 Collecting metadata and labelling HTS experiments efficiently is useless if data cannot be located.
 Unfortunately, we have observed that the raw and processed sequencing data as well as the results derived from them tend to be stored in a rather untidy fashion.
 Such situations may happen if files are stored without anticipating additional sequencing runs and analyses, processed and analysed on the fly or managed by several people with different or missing perceptions of organizing data (the latter is a frequent case when people leave and must be replaced).
 Difficulties to find data are aggravated by the existence of duplicated sample names and lack of recorded metadata.

 Alternatively, we suggest a structured and hierarchical organisation that reflects the way in which sequencing data are generated and analyzed.
-First, **raw data** (i.e. FASTQ files) are processed sample-wise with relatively standard but tunable analysis pipelines (“core analysis pipelines” in the figure above) which generate a variety of directories and files.
+First, **raw data** (i.e. FASTQ files) are processed sample-wise with relatively standard but tunable analysis pipelines (“core analysis pipelines” in the figure below) which generate a variety of directories and files.
 In a second step, **processed data** from one or more samples are combined to perform downstream analyses and produce the **analysis results**.

 ![stages_hts_data](https://github.com/4DGenome/parallel_sequencing_lives/blob/master/figures/stages_hts_data.png)